Pula

 • Fax: 00385 52/ 212-415

-• Opening time: 9-20 o'clock it accommodates findings from the Istrian caves and the Kvarner islands.
-3000 exposed pieces of the time of Histris.
+• Opening times: 9-20 o’clock It accommodates finds from living caves Istrian and the Kvarner islands.
+3000 pieces are shown

 Forum

-Today, it is a place for smaller exhibitions of ancient stones, monuments and some bronze statues.
+Today, it is a place for smaller exhibitions of ancient stone and bronze statues.

 Places of excursions near Pula